memsql/memsql-perf-tools/docs/01_intro.md

 probes as an example, the query string is already there, we just need the probe to take one `char*` argument which points to that query string.

+For reference, here is a portion of the ELF notes section:

+    $ tplist -vl /var/lib/memsql/memsqld
+    /Volumes/developer/memsql/debug/memsqld memsqld:queryend [sema 0x0]
+      location 0x188cba2 raw args: 8@%rbx -8@%rax
+        8 unsigned bytes @ register %rbx
+        8   signed bytes @ register %rax

+    /Volumes/developer/memsql/debug/memsqld memsqld:backgroundflusher [sema 0x0]
+      location 0x18b4936 raw args:

+    /Volumes/developer/memsql/debug/memsqld memsqld:beginsnapshot [sema 0x0]
+      location 0x3114992 raw args: 8@%rax 8@-1400(%rbp)
+        8 unsigned bytes @ register %rax
+        8 unsigned bytes @ -1400(%rbp)

+Note that there is an issue with USDT where sometimes a probe has multiple locations with the same address, typically a unreasonably low address.
+For more info and a fix, see the [MemSQL BCC page](04_bcc.md).

 ### See Also
 * SystemTap Wiki page on the implementation of user-space probes [13].
 * SystemTap Wiki page on adding user-space probes to programs [12].
 * the SystemTap section below
 * [Sasha Goldshtein's blog post] (http://blogs.microsoft.co.il/sasha/2016/03/30/usdt-probe-support-in-bpfbcc/)
   from when he originally added USDT support to BCC.
+[15]

 GDB
 --------------------------------------------------------------------------------